 You must have done several road trips in your entire life either with your family or friends.
-But the road trip to Chitkul will be going to be a different experience altogether.
+But the Delhi to Chitkul road trip will be going to be a different experience altogether.
 Because you will be surpassing amongst the most dangerous motorable roads in India (Sangla), the drastically changing mountain climate, & patience level most importantly.

 This post will be going to cover how you should plan your road trip to Chiktul on the HRTC bus for a blissful experience in the Kinnaur region.